 On the Phase tab (loaded by default), use the “Edit Constr.”/“Add Equivalence” menu item and enter RBRT in the search filter.
 The first term is one of the six that needs to be constrained, so select it as the 1st variable and press OK.

-On the next window select the remaining 11, 22 and 33 terms
+On the next window select the remaining five 11, 22 and 33 terms

 and press OK:

-Then refine with these parameters and the Rwp remains at 2.5%, but I would argue this is a more reasonable model than the Uiso model as the thermal ellipsoids are plotted, they get larger further away from the origin.
+7E) Then refine with these parameters and the Rwp remains at 2.5%, but I would argue this is a more reasonable model than the Uiso model.
+If the thermal ellipsoids are plotted, they get larger further away from the origin as one might expect.